AlexandruVoica/react-native-thumbnail-a25av/README.md

 # react-native-thumbnail
 Get thumbnail from local media.

+**I updated it only for Android.** If anyone wants to contribute for the iOS part, I will gladly review/accept PRs.

-Currently, it only supports video files and it ignores images.
+**Tt only supports video files from camera roll and it ignores images.**

+This is the most updated version of react-native-thumbnail.

 ## Getting started